ChimeHQ/SwiftTreeSitter/README.md

 # SwiftTreeSitter

 Swift wrappers for the [tree-sitter](https://tree-sitter.github.io/) incremental parsing system.
 Remember that tree-sitter has both runtime and per-language dependencies.
-They all have to be installed and build seperately.
+They all have to be installed and build separately.

 ## Integration